 8. Flood Prevention Tips for St. Catharines

-Combining these strategies creates a multi-layer flood defense tailored to St. Catharines’ unique geography.
+Combining these creates a multi-layer flood defense tailored to St. Catharines’ geography.

 9. Case Study: Western Hill Residence